HypothesisWorks/hypothesis/docs/data.rst

 examples when it finds a failure - it takes a complex example and turns it into a simpler one.

-Each strategy defines an order in which it shrinks - these aren't always straightforward, and are somewhat subject to change, but are worth being aware of.
+Each strategy defines an order in which it shrinks - you won't usually need to care about this much, but it can be worth being aware of as it can affect what the best way to write your own strategies is.

+The exact shrinking behaviour is not a guaranteed part of the API, but it doesn't change that often and when it does it's usually because we think the new way produces nicer examples.

 Possibly the most important one to be aware of is :func:`hypothesis.strategies.one_of`, which has a preference for values produced by strategies earlier in its argument list.
 Most of the others should largely "do the right thing" without you having to think about it.

+This is especially important when using recursive strategies. e.g.
+``x = st.deferred(lambda: st.none() | st.tuples(x, x))`` will shrink well, but
+``x = st.deferred(lambda: st.tuples(x, x) | st.none())`` will shrink very
+badly indeed.

 ~~~~~~~~~~~~~~~~~~~
 Adapting strategies